folkn/LE484-Project/README.md

-## *Work in Progress* Current Progress
-* Added State Machine Structure for Traffic Lights
-* Operation - *Default: GREEN.
-Button: Green --> Red --> Green*

-## TO-DO
-* Add WAIT
-* Set MIN_GREEN_PERIOD
-* Set Priority Events
-* Set DIPSWITCH Settings

-# Traffic Light Controller
+# Traffic Light Controller *(Completed)*
-Traffic light controller for pedestrian crossing
+A traffic light controller for pedestrian crossing that operates based on a finite state machine

+See TrafficLight.xlsx for specifications and details.

+### Objectives
 * TLC-01	Controller shall operate two lamp poles for roadway traffic signal and two lamp poles for pedestrian signal
 * TLC-02	Controller shall display countdown signals for both roadway and pedestrian
 * TLC-03	Controller shall let cars pass if no higher priority event is detected